 Many people assume this drink is good because it has the word “Vitamin” in its name!
 Don’t you think they knew that when they put that on there?
 “Vitamin” makes you think it’s healthy.
 It’s owned by Coca-Cola, and it contains 32 grams of sugar – that’s over half of what you should be getting per day, and definitely the wrong direction if you want to lose weight.

 Alternative Option: Infused water.
 Try it for yourself!

 In a bottle of V8 Juice that you may drink throughout the entire week, there are 14 grams of sugar per serving.
 The serving size is 8 fluid ounces and I guarantee that you’re drinking at least that much, if not more.
 This means that in an entire bottle, there are over 6 serving sizes, putting it well over 60-80 grams of sugar!
 Diabetes in a bottle!

 Alternative Option: Vegetables, eat them with every meal and you will get the fiber and nutrients that you need!
-Having a hard time getting veggies in?
+Have a hard time getting veggies in?
 Make your own green juice.

 The bottom line is, always read the label of anything you consume.
-The 7 drinks above are ones that most people are constantly putting into their body.
-We didn’t even cover alcohol, beer or wine as those are huge amounts of damaging sugars going into the system.
+The 7 drinks above are ones that most people are constantly putting into their bodies.
+We didn’t even cover alcohol, beer, or wine as those are huge amounts of damaging sugars going into the system.

 Rethink your drink, don’t be fooled by what “should be” or “seems” healthy, know what you’re putting in your body.
 Health must be built and you’re worth it!